SciML/JumpProcesses.jl/docs/src/jump_solve.md

 ## Special Methods for Pure Jump Problems

-If you are using jumps with a differential equations, use the same methods as in the case of the differential equation solving.
+If you are using jumps with a differential equation, use the same methods as in the case of the differential equation solving.
 However, the following algorithms are optimized for pure jump problems.